rudi97277/export-db/README.md

 1. Run the migration
 2. A new table named `export_configs` will be generated
 3. Insert a new data to the table to create a new report
+4. create an instance of class Rudi9277/ExportDb/GenerateReport and call generate function
+5. Pass the request to the function as a parameter

 Table columns